 If an employee has done fantastic work, make a point of finding out what his/her personal interests are.

-If specific teams have really pushed through some difficult projects and have really delivered exceptional performances, a group date may be a good way to recognise individual and collective efforts.
+If specific teams have pushed through some difficult projects and have delivered exceptional performances, a group date may be a good way to recognise both the individual and collective efforts.

 17. Use your company website to recognise employees: